Types of Monument Dealers

 The vast majority of monument companies do one thing and one thing only; they

 build and sell headstones and grave markers to the public.
-Most of them are equipped to customize your memorial by way of sandblasting - a technique used in the monument industry to carve the designs and lettering onto the face of the headstones.
+Most of them are equipped to customize your headstone by way of sandblasting - a technique used in the monument industry to carve the designs and lettering onto the face of the headstones.
 Monument companies will typically order the granite already pre-cut to the size and finish specified, then they will do the customized carving in their facility.

-Many monument companies have a display area set up to show the type of work they ar capable of producing.
+Many monument companies have a display area set up to show the type of work they are capable of producing.
 Often you will find that monument companies are family run businesses being handed down from one generation to the next.
 Purchasing from a monument company, you are likely to be dealing with a company who will also do the actual carving and customization of your loved one's memorial.
 However, pricing can be on the high side especially in smaller markets where competition is minimal.

 A cemetery's main field of operation is